-- the construction of the additional footpath creates new Cleared Area in the Shoreland Buffer Zone, Mitigation shall be required.
+- a.
+The creation and maintenance of one (1) Access Footpath per parcel to provide Lake access is allowed and does not require a permit. - b.
+The creation of an additional Access Footpath on a parcel to provide Lake access requires a permit approved by the Administrator Officer before construction commences. - c.
+If there is any existing Lake Access Footpath on a lakeshore parcel, then the existence or grant of a right-of-way on or over that parcel shall not be deemed to give either the property owner or the grantee any right to construct or otherwise create an Access Footpath to the Lake on or within that right-of-way without the approval and issuance of a permit from the Town. - 3.
+Requirements for permits for additional Access Footpaths: - a.
+The applicant must submit a site plan of the parcel showing: (i) the Lake frontage of the parcel and the boundary of the Shoreland Buffer Zone, (ii) the location and width of the proposed Access Footpath and any associated steps or landings, (iii) the location and width of any pre-existing Access Footpaths, (iv) the location of all existing structures, and (v) the location of any existing Cleared Area. - b.
+If Cleared Area exists in the Shoreland Buffer Zone, it is recommended that an additional Access Footpath be located in an existing Cleared Area (such as, an area of lawn-to-lake).
+If the construction of the additional footpath creates new Cleared Area in the Shoreland Buffer Zone, Mitigation shall be required to compensate for the creation of Cleared Area.
 See §8.4(G). - c.
 The applicant must provide construction details demonstrating that the Access Footpath will comply with Shoreland Best Management Practices14 creating minimal potential for erosion. - d.
 When an existing Access Footpath is compacted or shows signs of erosion or stormwater runoff along the footpath during rain events, the AO may require improvements to the existing footpath as a condition of approval for a new footpath. - B. Conditional Uses.
-The DRB may authorize the following activities within the Shoreland Buffer Resource Zone, subject to the following provisions and subject to Ceonditional Uuse review procedures under Section §5.4.: - 1.
+The DRB may authorize the following activities within the Shoreland Buffer Zone, subject to the following provisions and subject to Conditional Use review procedures under §5.4. - 1.
 Onshore Shoreland Buffer re-establishment and bank stabilization projects which involve grading, fill, removal of vegetation, hardened stabilization structures such as retaining walls or crib walls, or the creation of Impervious Surfaces.
 Note that any associated work beyond the Mean Water Level (including but not limited to fill, sea walls, retaining walls, docks, moving stones, and stone toes) requires a state Shoreland Encroachment Permit.
-15 where the DRB finds that the purposes of this section will be protected through erosion controls, supplemental planting, protection of existing vegetation, and/or other measures.
+15 - 2.
+Boat Houses.
+The construction, Reconstruction, Enlargement, Exterior Structural Alteration, or Relocation of a Boat House shall require a Conditional Use Permit and meet the following requirements.